soroush62/Oil-and-Gas-Pipeline-Monitoring-with-LightningChart-Python/README.md

 ### **Incident Costs by State (Bar Chart)**:

-Displays total costs of incidents by state, providing insights into high-cost areas that may require additional monitoring and resources.
+This bar chart presents the total costs associated with pipeline incidents across different states.
+It provides insights into geographic areas where incidents lead to higher expenses, highlighting states that may require additional resources for monitoring or incident response.
+This analysis can inform budgeting decisions, ensuring that states with historically higher incident costs receive adequate attention to prevent similar occurrences in the future.

 #### Script Summary:
 ```python